TanyaGir/Car_website_backend/car_website_backend-master/README.md

 If you want to read about these modules in detail, click on the links below are you will be redirected to the README page for each one of them.
 Instead, if you would like to see the application in action first (highly recommended) and later come back to know the details, keep reading this README.

-1. __[boogle-maps](https://kratipaw.github.io/car_website_backend/boogle-maps/)__: This is a Mock SPI that simulates a Maps    WebService where, given a latitude and longitude, it  will return a random address.
+1. Boogle-maps: This is a Mock SPI that simulates a Maps    WebService where, given a latitude and longitude, it  will return a random address.

-2. __[eurekaServer](https://kratipaw.github.io/car_website_backend/eurekaServer/)__: Its a simple eureka server application that holds all information about the client-service applications.
+2. EurekaServer: Its a simple eureka server application that holds all information about the client-service applications.
 All micro-services will register to this eureka server and all client application will register to this server so that it knows what client applications are on which port and IP address

-3. __[pricing-service](https://kratipaw.github.io/car_website_backend/pricing-service/)__: Its a micro-service registered to the Eureka server that simulates a backend that would store and retrieve the price of a vehicle given a vehicle id as input.
+3. Pricing-service: Its a micro-service registered to the Eureka server that simulates a backend that would store and retrieve the price of a vehicle given a vehicle id as input.

-4. __[vehicles-api](https://kratipaw.github.io/car_website_backend/vehicles-api/)__: Its a micro-service registered to the Eureka server.
+4. Vehicles-api: Its a micro-service registered to the Eureka server.
 It maintains the vehicle data and provides a complete view of vehicle details including price and address.
 The API documentation is done for this service.

 ## Run above modules simultaneously: